pazernykormoran/backtesterrb30/README.md

 Your communication interfaces include in "libs/interfaces" folder.

 # Data source implementation
+1. In "libs/utils/historical_sources.py
-1. In "libs/data_feeds.py add your source to HISTORICAL_SOURCES enum and add enum class with your avaliable intervals by analogy to BINANCE_INTERVALS.
+   1. add your source to HISTORICAL_SOURCES enum
+   2. add enum class with your avaliable intervals by analogy to BINANCE_INTERVALS.
+   3. add your intervals enum to HISTORICAL_INTERVALS_UNION
-2. Add file handling your download process, saving process and validation process in "historical_data_feeds/modules" folder.
+2. Add class to "historical_data_feeds/modules" folder.
-3. In "historical_data_feeds/historical_data_feeds.py" edit function "__download_data" and "__validate_data_schema_instruments" properly.
+3. Register your class in historical_data_feeds/historical_data_feeds.py calling "__register_data_source" function.

 # Microservice implementation